Hotel Accommodation Tax

 After the proposal has been enacted into law, a quarterly HAT return will be issued on the first working day of the quarter starting from the effective date.
 Hotels/guesthouses will be required to pay the HAT and file the duly completed return for that quarter within 14 days after the quarter-end date.

-If the effective date of the re-imposition of HAT is 1 January 2025, hotels/guesthouses will need to pay the HAT and file the HAT return for the period from 1 January 2025 to 31 March 2025 on or before 14 April 2025.
-To answer enquiries on completion of HAT return, a dedicated helpdesk will be set up on 3/F (Inspection Section) of the Inland Revenue Centre after the issuance of the first quarterly HAT return.
+The effective date of the re-imposition of HAT is 1 January 2025.
+Hotels/guesthouses will need to pay the HAT and file the HAT return for the period from 1 January 2025 to 31 March 2025 on or before 14 April 2025.
+To answer enquiries on completion of HAT return, a dedicated helpdesk has been set up on 3/F (Inspection Section) of the Inland Revenue Centre.

 General Guidelines for Determination of the Amount of Accommodation Charge for the Hotel Accommodation Tax ("HAT")